 recognizing that human activities impact ecological processes and, conversely, ecological changes affect human well-being

 Mention the term co-benefits and that interconnectedness and interdependencies exist from which multiple benefits to nature and societies emerge (see also Levis et al, 2024, NatEcoEvo)

+Social-ecological systems are shaped by diverse actors, placing multiple functions and motives on land and differing in terms of their values, capacities, aspirations, and goals that shape their interaction with nature (Meyfroidt et al., 2018, 2022).

+Despite providing benefits to local communities, particularly indigenous populations, environmental changes in tropical ecosystems are likely to disrupt plant growth rates, leading to changes in species composition, survivorship and productivity, affecting various provision products, including timber and non-timber forest products (Siyum, 2020).